Gran Encantat

-Overview

 Gran Encantat is a mountain peak of Catalonia, Spain.
 Located in the Pyrenees, it is the higher of the two peaks (the other being the Petit Encantat) of the Els Encantats mountain, with an altitude of 2748 m above sea level.
 It is the tallest point on the Els Encantas twin peaks, the shorter being Petit Encantat, which at 2733 m is only 12 m shorter than Gran Encantat.
 Gran Encantat towers over the picturesque reservoir of Estany de Sant Maurici, and to the east Pica d'Estats (the tallest mountain in Catalonia) can be seen.
-Gran Encantat is also an incredible climbing destination, with many people climbing, hiking and scrambling in the summer.
+Gran Encantat is also a climbing destination, with many people climbing, hiking and scrambling in the summer.
 The mountain is ideal for these activities as it is around 5 kilometres from the small town of Espot.
 The route from Espot is easily walkable alongside the Riu Escrita river which runs through a classic Pyrenean valley.

 Description

-The mountain has an incredible jagged shape that looks as if it has pierced the sky, the two rocky peaks that make up Els Encantas are separated by a gorge that runs down the middle of the massif.
+The mountain has a jagged shape with two rocky peaks which make up Els Encantats.
+Said peaks are separated by a gorge that runs down the middle of the massif.
 The barren and rugged landscape makes way for pine forests as the altitude decreases.
-Then the wide body of water that is the Estany de Sant Maurici reservoir, this huge lake sometimes appears turquoise in summer.
+Northwest of the mountain, the Estany de Sant Maurici reservoir lies: a lake which sometimes appears turquoise in summer.

 Geology

-The Enchanted are part of a set of metamorphic rocks, which come from the transformation of sedimentary rocks due to the conditions of temperature and pressure to which they were subjected.
-These rocks have given rise to these emblematic peaks, formed by metamorphic limestone.
-Petrographically, the Escrita valley is formed by the same normal granite of the Pyrenean axial axis; but these two peaks are made of folded slate and calcareous rock, of a not very good quality but which, nevertheless, has given rise to these spectacular spiers.
+Gran Encantat consists of metamorphic rocks, which come from the transformation of sedimentary rocks through high temperature and pressure.
+Petrographically, the Escrita valley is formed by the sam granite of the Pyrenean axis; but these two peaks are made of folded slate and calcareous rock.